PreschoolKindergartenFirst Grade

 Script 2: "The Anchor" - Co-regulating the Body

 Big emotions live in the body.
 To calm the mind, we must first calm the body.
-Deep breathing is the fastest way to switch the nervous system from fight or flight to rest and digest, but you can't just tell a screaming toddler to take a deep breath.
-You have to make it a game.
+Deep breathing is one of the fastest ways to shift the nervous system from fight or flight to rest and digest.
+But you can’t just tell a screaming toddler to take a deep breath.
+You have to make it feel doable.

 What to Avoid: